theengs/home/docs/README.md

 ![Theengs ecosystem](./img/Theengs-ecosystem.jpg)

-# Theengs BLE sensors gateways and applications
+# Applications and MQTT gateways

-**Theengs** is available with the hardware below, they can work independently or together, following your requirements.
+**Theengs** is available with the hardware below.
+They can work independently or together, following your requirements.

 ## Features
 |Product| Platform |Retrieve and decode broadcasts |MQTT integration| Home Assistant convention discovery| Presence detection | Display| Can connect with raw data|